-VMware Monitoring in Foglight Evolve Cloud includes a report generation ability.
+Foglight for VMware includes a report generation ability.
 This allows you to create reports using a set of predefined templates to report on the various aspects of your virtual environment.
-VMware Monitoring in Foglight Evolve Cloud includes a collection of predefined report templates.
+Foglight for VMware includes a collection of predefined report templates.